Can You Use Zelle With A Credit Card? (Explained)

 How to Cancel a Zelle Payment

-That being said, getting back your money if scammed on Zelle isn't that easy.
+If you sent a money to someone you don't trust and believe is a scammer, getting back your money if scammed on Zelle isn't that easy.

 What Are the Zelle Transfer Limits?